anarres-org/add_nginx_proxy_conf/README.md

   accessible (with SSL/TLS).
 * `ssl_certificate`: Path to the SSL cert file.
 * `ssl_certificate_key`: Path to the SSL private key file.
+* `template_path`: Path to the template for the nginx vhost configuration.

 Dependencies
 ------------